apankrat/notes/intrusive-containers/readme.md

     for (p = vip.first; p; p = p->next)             // traversing _vip_ list ...
     {
-        u = container_of(p, user_data, hip_list);   // ... but mistakenly recovering as a _hip_ list item
+        u = container_of(p, user_data, hip_item);   // ... but mistakenly recovering as a _hip_ list item
         ...

-This will cause `u` to point at a random part of memory with all the consequences.
+This will cause `u` to point at some random memory with all the consequences.

 # C++-ized version

 Due to the need for explicit casting in `container_of`, intrusive containers are not readily compatible with C++.
-At least as far as improving code safety is concerned.
+At least not as far as improving code safety is concerned.

 Boost has an [implementation](https://www.boost.org/doc/libs/1_64_0/doc/html/intrusive.html), but it's rather obvious